skagancelik/plademy/build-errors.md

 3. `309a274` - Extract relatedResourcesLabel expression to variable
 4. `797d0ac` - Simplify relatedResourcesLabel expression
 5. `2278e9b` - Extract all complex expressions from JSX attributes to variables
+6. `451e9be` - Move IIFE patterns from template to frontmatter (all detail pages)
+7. `[PENDING]` - Move IIFE patterns from programs/[category]/index.astro to frontmatter

 ## Notlar